Outlander: Who killed THAT character? And why there's a two week wait for next episode

-Outlander: Who killed Malva Christie?
+Who killed Malva Christie in Outlander?
 Why is there a two week wait for Season 6 Episode 7?

 Spoilers ahead for Outlander Season 6 Episode 6.